knowledgepixels/nanopub-space/index.md

 ## Vision

-The Nanopub Space is a first step towards the implementation of the vision of a [Knowledge Space](https://w3id.org/knowledge-space/).
+The Nanopub Space is a big step towards the implementation of the vision of a [Knowledge Space](https://w3id.org/knowledge-space/).

 ## Ecosystem